-I want to help you be a breakthrough leader.
-An engineer for equity.
-I believe that leaders (second only to incredible teachers) are the key factor in changing the outcomes for students.
-I am passionate about leadership and social justice.
+I want to help you engineer for equity.
+I believe that leaders at every level are the key factor in changing the outcomes for marginalized students.
+I am passionate about education and social justice.
 I want to support you to build a bridge between your commitment to equity and your mission of empowering all students.

-Detailed Background and Experiences
+Detailed Background & Experiences

 I am in my sixth year as Principal of a middle school in San Francisco.
 I bring sixteen years of experience working with public K-12 students, combining teaching, coaching, counseling, curriculum development, and school administration.
 I have extensive experience working in Title 1 schools serving low-income, immigrant, students of color.

 Originally born and raised in the Tenderloin neighborhood of San Francisco, I grew up in a single-parent home, after losing my father at the age of five.
 I attended public schools in San Francisco and found solace in my studies.
 I later studied the Spanish Language at UC Berkeley in the early 2000s.